Pandemic Threatens Local Papers Even As Readers Devour Their Coverage

 All are operating in regions deeply affected by early waves of coronavirus.

 Yet such cuts are not only taking place in the Northwest.
 The Waterbury, Vt., Record is ceasing publication.
 The Riverfront Times in St. Louis has stopped its print edition.
 After layoffs, only two journalists remain on payroll.
-The New Orleans Times-Picayune/Advocate, Louisiana's largest news organization, has furloughed many of its its sports and entertainment reporters for the duration of the Coronavirus crisis.
+The Times-Picayune/The New Orleans Advocate, Louisiana's largest news organization, has furloughed many of its its sports and entertainment reporters for the duration of the coronavirus crisis.
 BuzzFeed has ordered up temporary pay cuts for the majority of its staff.

 Rubin, the editor based in Seaside, Calif., said the effects of the pandemic were like a tidal wave.

-"The shutdowns of businesses associated with Coronavirus had a really instantaneous effect," Rubin says in an interview.
+"The shutdowns of businesses associated with coronavirus had a really instantaneous effect," Rubin says in an interview.
 It just about killed the Monterey County Weekly's advertising.
 She estimated it also shut down about two-thirds of the stores and other sites where the publication was distributed.

 David Chavern, the president and CEO of the News Media Alliance, an industry trade group, says weeklies are just the most vulnerable and most obvious publications to suffer.
 He says he expects to see it spread to more conventional news organizations, like daily newspapers.